ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 The vSphere Single Sign On (SSO) domain is used as the initial authentication mechanism for a single instance or multiple linked instances.
 The SSO domain also serves to connect a VMware instance or multiple linked instances to the Microsoft Active Directory server.
 The following SSO configuration is applied:
 * The SSO domain of `vsphere.local` is always used
-* For VMware instances that are tied to an existing instance, the PSC are joined to the existing instance’s SSO domain
+* For VMware instances that are tied to an existing instance, the PSC is joined to the existing instance’s SSO domain
 * The SSO site name equals to the instance name

 ## Domain name services (DNS)